 The vision of High Plains Fair Housing Center recognizes the importance of “home” as a component of the American dream.
 We envision a country free of housing discrimination where each individual, group, and community enjoys equal housing opportunity and access in a bias-free and open housing market.
 We envision a country where integrated neighborhoods are the norm, and where private and public sectors collaborate to guarantee civil rights, in an open and barrier-free community committed to healing the history of discrimination in America.

-Michelle is the Founder and Executive Director at High Plains Fair Housing Center, and one of the founding members of North Dakota United Against Hate.
-Michelle studied fair housing law, testing practices, and the complaint process at the John Marshall Fair Housing Legal Support Center in Chicago and studied with the National Fair Housing Alliance.
-She advocates for victims of housing discrimination in North Dakota.
+Michelle is the founder and Executive Director of the High Plains Fair Housing Center, the only Fair Housing Initiative Program (FHIP) in North Dakota.
+She oversees all advocacy for victims of housing discrimination and supervises all enforcement and education activities.
+She has over 25 years of prior experience in grassroots community organizing and advocacy on issues that include neighborhood safety, housing, and transportation.
+Her work as a transportation advocate required her to engage with local officials in multiple states.
 Michelle began her career as a community organizer in Chicago and later worked with the National Democratic Institute on developing advocacy projects in Romania after the fall of communism.